serenaives/comp0034-cw1-i-serenaives/visualisation design/visualisation_design.md

 themselves are expected to be relatively unfamiliar to users.
 It is likely that being faced with a webpage containing many visualisations at once and lacking a clear structure could be overwhelming.

-## Questions to be Addressed
+## Data
-The dashboard aims to teach students how to use various data visualisations to gain information about the Meteorite Landings dataset.
+The dashboard aims to teach students how to use various data visualisations to gain information about the [Meteorite Landings dataset](https://data.nasa.gov/Space-Science/Meteorite-Landings/gh4g-9sfh).
-The visualisations were therefore designed with the objective of addressing questions about the properties of meteorite landings and the relationships between these properties.
+The visualisations were designed with the objective of addressing questions about the properties of meteorite landings and the relationships between these properties.
 The meteorite properties are:
 1. Location of meteorite landing
 2. Discovery of meteorite (was it seen falling or discovered after landing)